dtcarls/fantasy_football_chat_bot/README.md

 # ESPN Fantasy Football GroupMe Bot

-This package creates a docker container that runs a GroupMe or Slack chat bot to send ESPN Fantasy Football information to a GroupMe or Slack chat room.
+This package creates a docker container that runs a GroupMe, Discord, or Slack chat bot to send ESPN Fantasy Football information to a GroupMe, Discord or Slack chat room.

 **What does this do?**